-Sophomore forward Brittany Zuback scored a goal and two assists for the Catamounts
+Sophomore forward Brittany Zuback scores goal and two assists for Catamounts

 BURLINGTON, Vt. - Vermont scored four third period goals to come from behind Sunday afternoon and defeat Maine 4-1 in Hockey East action at Gutterson Fieldhouse.